46bit/evco/README.md

 ## License

-`jeepers` is distributed under the LGPLv3.0 license.
+`evco` is distributed under the LGPLv3.0 license.